 Here are some of the best places to photograph in Botany Bay SC:

 Tunnel of Oak Trees on the Botany Bay Road

 The first thing you’ll see when driving to Botany Bay is the avenue of mossy oak trees.
-There isn’t much traffic on the road so it’s easy enough to stop and wait for cars to drive though.
+There isn’t much traffic on the road so it’s easy enough to stop and wait for cars to drive through.

 The entire wildlife preserve is a dirt road with many bumps.
 I don’t think many cars would have trouble driving here but I could see it being a bit cumbersome after a heavy rain.